electron/update-electron-app/readme.md

 - `updateInterval` String (optional) - How frequently to check for updates.
 Defaults to `10 minutes`.
 Minimum allowed interval is `5 minutes`.
 - `logger` Object (optional) - A custom logger object that defines a `log` function.
 Defaults to `console`.
 See [electron-log](https://github.com/megahertz/electron-log), a module that aggregates logs from main and renderer processes into a single file.

+## FAQ

+#### What kinds of assets do I need to build?

+For macOS, you'll need to build a `.zip` file and include it in your GitHub Release.
+Use [electron-forge] or [electron-installer-zip] to package your app as a zip.

+For Windows, you'll need to build a `.exe` file and include it in your GitHub Release.

+#### Why is my app launching multiple times?

+Windows apps have an update process that requires multiple application restarts.
+You can use the [electron-squirrel-startup](https://github.com/mongodb-js/electron-squirrel-startup) module to improve this behavior.

+#### Can I use this module by uploading my private app's builds to a public GitHub repository?

+Yes :)

 ## License

 MIT